 A version control system has several concepts to learn before you can use them.

-Normally a repository is local to a company.
+Normally a repository is local to a company and is stored on a server.
 Large teams and open source software can use cloud based repository.
-Lately there are several most popular repositories that are well known in computer industry:
+Lately there are several most popular organizations that enable creation of public and private repositories:

 These organizations have also provided tools to maintain project source code and work items.
 Now any developer can start a project very fast and can invite other developers to join and work together on open source projects.